 At Northwood, we emphasize qualitative personal development.
 Through purposeful programming and course offerings we develop individuals who: can explain their personal values; appreciate the aesthetic, creative and spiritual elements of life; seek lifelong education; are effective self-evaluators and action-oriented.
-These attributes encompass our holistic approach to developing the future leaders of a global free-enterprise society.
+These attributes encompass our holistic approach to developing free-enterprise leaders who drive global economic and social progress.